 This probably won’t happen when you’re ordering your first Insight card, but it can happen with your second card.
 When you attempt to order your second Insight Card, you might receive the following error message:

+- Wait to see if a card comes anyway.
 The first is to just wait and see if the card comes anyway.
 When we got this message for my wife’s second card, I went ahead and kept trying to resubmit the information each day.
 Every day, I received the same error message.
 For some reason, the card randomly came about a week later.
 I’m not sure why it arrived since I kept getting the same error message, but it seems possible that, even with the error message, your second Insight Card will eventually arrive in a week or two.